wsc1/proposal/design/go2draft-contracts.md

   field with function type.

-When a contract needs to describe one of these cases, it can use a type conversion to an interface type.
+When a contract needs to describe one of these cases, it can use a type conversion to an interface type, or it can specify them using the type method list syntax.
-The interface type permits the method to be precisely described.
+Either syntax permits the method to be precisely described.
 If the conversion to the interface type passes the type checker, then the type argument must have a method of that exact type.